Gender pay gap

 Our gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles attract.

 Across the UK economy, men are more likely than women to be in senior roles (especially very senior roles at the top of organisations), while women are more likely than men to be in frontline roles at the lower end of an organisation.
 Women are also more likely than men to have had breaks from work that have affected their career progression, for example to bring up children.
-Women are also more likely to work part time, and part time work is often concentrated at lower ends of the pay spectrum.
+Women are also more likely to work part-time, and part-time work is often concentrated at lower ends of the pay spectrum.

 Addressing the gender pay gap

-• Increase the number of men working in care and support and women in property services through apprenticeships
+- Increase the number of men working in care and support and women in property services through apprenticeships.

-• Continue to monitor workforce data to understand the impact of our recruitment processes on appointments to people manager roles in relation to gender and ethnicity.
+- Monitor workforce data to understand the impact of our recruitment processes on appointments to people manager roles in relation to gender and ethnicity.